Python Essentials

 • x:

-• It will return an exception if file exists.
+• It will return an exception if the file exists (returns FileExistsError).

 • x+:

-Note: Do not be confused open() with os.open(). os.open() returns a file descriptor while open() returns a file object.
+Note: Do not confuse open() with os.open(). os.open() returns a file descriptor while open() returns a file object.

 write()